PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 The site got fast.
 Animations lost their jank.
 Menus opened instantly. **Everything just worked!**.

-Best part: Bundle size went down by a **lottt!!**.
+And the best part: Bundle size went down by a **lot!!**.
 React + React DOM is 42KB.
 Preact Core + Compat is just 4KB, max!

 You can check it out here yourself [macos-web-git-feat-move-to-preact-puruvj.vercel.app](https://macos-web-git-feat-move-to-preact-puruvj.vercel.app/).